About the Scientific Advisory Team

 Pete Gaskin, PhD, ERT, MTOPRA

-Pete Gaskin is a director of scientific advisory services who is experienced in biotechnology and pharmaceutical drug development.
+Pete Gaskin is a senior director of scientific advisory services who is experienced in biotechnology and pharmaceutical drug development.
 With expertise in toxicology, pharmacology, pharmacokinetics, and pharmacodynamics, he has a proven track record for transitioning drug candidates from research into development.
 His diverse scientific knowledge base guides our clients’ nonclinical development and advice for strengthening and/or accelerating nonclinical programs.
 Pete specializes in multiple therapeutic areas, including cancer, inflammation, neurology, cardiovascular, and metabolic diseases.

 - More than 25 years of life science, and 18+ years of pharmaceutical program management and consulting experience